White Sox vs. Tigers Player Props Betting Odds

-Player prop bet options for Andrew Vaughn, Zach McKinstry and others are listed when the Chicago White Sox host the Detroit Tigers at Guaranteed Rate Field on Friday (first pitch at 8:10 PM ET).
+Player prop betting options for Andrew Vaughn, Spencer Torkelson and others are available in the Chicago White Sox-Detroit Tigers matchup at Guaranteed Rate Field on Saturday, starting at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!